Skip to main content

 Groundbreaking Supply Chain Study

-In just its first year, the Collaborative is already well on its way to producing the nation’s first regional offshore wind supply chain study to identify existing strengths and highlight opportunities across New England, New York, and New Jersey.
-This groundbreaking study marks the nation’s first regionalized endeavor of its kind, strategically leveraging the unique strengths of each participating state to achieve economies of scale and accelerate the industry's growth.
+Still in its first year, the Collaborative has already partnered with Xodus to produce the nation’s first regional offshore wind supply chain study to identify existing strengths and highlight opportunities across New England, New York, and New Jersey.
+This groundbreaking study marks the nation’s first regionalized endeavor of its kind, strategically leveraging the unique strengths of each participating state by providing recommendations for collaborative opportunities to achieve stronger coordination and standardization.

 This initiative demonstrates Connecticut's dedication to supporting its neighboring states in New England and beyond, fostering a collaborative approach to regional development.
 The study's focus on regionalized opportunities is designed to unlock synergies and maximize the collective impact of the participating states.